tehtbl/ansible-role-common/README.md

 # Do you want to reboot on a hostname change?
 common_reboot: true

-# search entry in reosl.conf
+# search entry in resolv.conf
 common_search: []

 # common options for nameservers